 Q. Do you affiliate link?

-A. We do, but only from time to time.
-We changed how we do affiliate links in January of 2016, in order to limit any appearance of bias, as well as to make our affiliate linking more clear.
+A. We do, but we changed how we do affiliate links in January of 2016, in order to limit any appearance of bias, as well as to make our affiliate linking more clear.

 Q. What’s your stance on #GamerGate?

 A. We get this question a lot, and honestly – the site itself is Neutral in the debate.
-TechRaptor was started to be an alternative to game sites that were unethical and dishonest with their readers, so we gained prominence when #GamerGate started.
-With that said, our writers are not allowed to directly participate (Emailing advertisers, etc) in #GamerGate other than to talk with others about it online or share their thoughts.
+TechRaptor was started by Rutledge in 2013 to be an alternative to game sites that were unethical and dishonest with their readers, so we gained prominence when #GamerGate started.
 It’s worth noting, however, that some of our staff do support or openly criticize #GamerGate – but that doesn’t represent the site as a whole.